katieminjoo/Coref-NER/README.md

 > INPUT -> Table_5
 OUTPUT -> Table_6

+    Description:
     - The function uses SpaCy's NER capabilities to identify entities labeled as "DATE" within the provided sentence.
     - Each extracted date entity is parsed using `dateutil.parser` to convert it into a datetime object.
     - The function checks if the parsed date falls within the World War II date range (September 1, 1939, to May 9, 1945).
 If so, the date text is returned.
     - If the date cannot be parsed or does not fall within the defined range, the function returns None.

-- Examples:
+    Examples:
     - extract_rescue_date('On April 15, 1942, the rescue took place.') -> 'April 15, 1942'
     - extract_rescue_date('He was rescued in 1950.') -> None
     - extract_rescue_date('The event happened on July 20.') -> None